Writing Your Life

 Topic One: Broad Approaches to Memoir and Autobiography

-In this topic, we take a broad look at different genres of Writing Your Life.
+In this topic we take a broad look at different genres of Writing Your Life.
 Not everyone will wish to write about themselves, they may prefer to explore their families.
 That said the emphasis is on writing about your life.
 Even if you wish to explore the lives of others, the exercises in this course will help you know yourself.
-In my opinion, in order to write well, it helps to know yourself first.
-Some topics will focus on developing good writing skills, as much as content.
-The aim is to for you to create a compelling life story that others will want to read.
+In my opinion, to write well it helps to know yourself first.

-Topic Five: The Real People in Your Life
+Topic Four: The Real People in Your Life

 Writing about the real places you and the real people you are writing about love in or visit is an opportunity to explore more than just the physical facts of place but also the social and cultural environment.
-Obviously, if you grow up on a rubbish dump in the Philippines, your attitude to life will be quite different from someone born to a wealthy family in New York.
-Even relocations in the same country can have a profound effect on your life.
+Obviously if you grow up on a rubbish dump in the Philippines, your attitude to life will be quite different to someone born to a wealthy family in New York.
+Even relocations in the same country can have a profound effect upon your life.
 And how do you describe what you see?

-In this topic, we take a look at research into family history and where you might start.
+In this topic we take a look at research into family history and where you might start.
 We also consider some possibilities of how you might approach family history.
-In this course, we have explored different aspects of Memoir Writing.
-Now is the time to start thinking about how you might approach Writing About Your Life to make a coherent whole.
-This is not something that can be dashed off quickly.
-Writing a book-length project if that is what interests you is a big job, but at least you have somewhere to start.
+In this course we have explored different aspects of Memoir Writing.
+Now is the time to start think about how you might approach Writing About Your Life to make a coherent whole.